 Bias vs. Variance

-• Bias describes how well a model matches the training set.
+- Bias describes the error that occurs when a model simplifies the learning process by making assumptions about the data, not gathering enough details about the data as a result.
 A model with high bias won’t match the data set closely, while a model with low bias will match the data set very closely.
-Bias comes from models that are overly simple and fail to capture the trends present in the data set.

 Typically models with high bias have low variance, and models with high variance have low bias.
 This is because the two come from opposite types of models.
 A model that’s not flexible enough to match a data set correctly (high bias) is also not flexible enough to change dramatically when given a different data set (low variance).